Last Updated on 14 January 2026 by Cycloscope

 Logic seems to suggest a softer saddle will be more comfortable, don’t you think?

 Well, absolutely not.
-A saddle that’s too soft will let your bum sink and cause chafing, so don’t get a saddle just because it feels good sitting on it.
-You’ll need to ride, and get that legs and hips and pelvis going in motion for a little while to really judge the comfortability of a saddle.
+A saddle that’s too soft will let your bum sink and cause chafing, so don’t get one just because it feels good to sit on.
+You’ll need to ride and get those legs, hips, and pelvis going in motion for a little while to really judge the comfort of a saddle.

 Again, there’s no best in saddles.